-Waffles however aren’t the healthiest of foods, until now!
-I finally found a recipe for a whole grain waffle that is still light and fluffy, low in sugar, a good source of fiber and a reasonable number of carbs.
-The secret is King Arthur Sprouted Wheat Flour.
+Waffles, however, aren’t the healthiest of foods, until now!
+I finally found a recipe for a whole grain waffle that is still light and fluffy, low in sugar, a good source of fiber, and a reasonable number of carbs.
+The secret is King Arthur White Whole Wheat Flour.
 It’s delicious.

 “Individually, B Corps meet the highest standards of verified social and environmental performance, public transparency, and legal accountability, and aspire to use the power of markets to solve social and environmental problems.